pivotal-cf/docs-rabbitmq-pcf/README.md

 ## Branches in this Content Repo

-The master branch is the tree-trunk, so ALWAYS make changes you want carried forward in this branch.
+The main branch is the tree-trunk, so ALWAYS make changes you want carried forward in this branch.
 This includes:

 - Unreleased features
 - Doc bug fixes